 Drone noise levels.
 The advent of drone technology and the prospect of skies filled with whirring rotorcraft have raised alarms about increasing noise levels and the resulting impact on society (and the environment), challenging drone manufacturers to find ways of reducing the noise (acoustic) footprints of their aircraft.

 Drone technology powerfully extends the ability to observe remote objects of interest making it very popular in security and surveillance applications of people, facilities, wildlife and game.

 Personal security ‘arms race’

 Risks to personal safety and high value assets are constantly increasing requiring constant vigilance and showing no signs of abating.
 At the same time criminal elements and their targets, are locked in a race to outwit one another in the hardening of, or breaking through, security defensive systems.
 Being able to benefit first from the technological advantages such as drone surveillance is essential.

-In addition, discreet surveillance with drones, is not only important when monitoring humans, but also when monitoring noise sensitive targets such as wildlife and game.
+In addition, discreet surveillance with drones, is not only important when monitoring humans, but also when monitoring noise sensitive targets such as wildlife and game, or Arctic Research.
 Discreet surveillance with drones requires them to have even smaller noise footprints.

 The most expensive element of drone technology is the payload sensor – which leads to the dilemma that, while the drone must fly as close as possible to its target to get us much detail as possible, at the same time the drone has to be far enough away to be unobtrusive.
 The question then becomes, how high must the drone fly to not be heard and still allow the minimum level of detail to be captured for actionable data.